 The first time I saw dill pickle soup it was on Pinterest, and I filed it away in my mind as something I *might* want to try sometime.
 Just like a lot of you, I’m sure, it’s not something I’d ever had before and it seemed a bit, well… odd.
-But somewhere in the back of my mind I was intrigued by the combination of creamy soup and tart, vinegar-y dill pickles.
-When I spotted a recipe that included ham, that finally convinced me to give it a go.
+But somewhere in the back of my mind I was intrigued by the combination of creamy soup and tart, vinegar-y dill pickles and it nagged at me until I finally got around to trying it for myself.
+This dill pickle and brat soup is a winner (I think it has a lot to do with the smokey brats!)

 Turns out I LOVE dill pickle soup ~ especially with the brats I added to give it a more satisfying substance and balance out the briney pickle flavor.
 I give this two thumbs up and hope you try it.
 We actually made 3 batches of this soup over the course of a few weeks and everybody went wild for it.
 It’s a great conversation piece for parties, and a lot more delicious than you might imagine.
-If you love this idea, you’re definitely going to want to check out my DILL PICKLE POTATO SALAD, it’s always a huge hit!
+If you love this idea, you’re definitely going to want to check out my Dill Pickle Potato Salad Recipe, it’s always a huge hit!

-Dill Pickle and Brat Soup is quick and easy to make ~ after you’ve sauteed the onions and carrots, almost everything else just gets dumped right in.
+Dill pickle and brat soup is quick and easy to make ~ after you’ve sautรฉed the onions and carrots, almost everything else just gets dumped right in.
 You can do it on the stove or in the crock pot, and either way you’ll add the sour cream at the end.

 The flavor of the brats infuses beautifully into the soup, so I highly recommend using them.
 You could also substitute sausage, ham, hot dogs, or maybe even bacon, although I haven’t tried that.